Skip to content

 Messages use an atomic sequence counter shared across both directions, preserving the interleaved ordering of the conversation.

-Fragment assembly
+Fragment handling

 WebSocket allows messages to be split across multiple frames using the fragmentation mechanism: